 As part of our non-accredited programme, we run a series of free talks, workshops and interactive sessions which are open to anyone who is curious and wants to find out more.
 Themes for sessions relate to our core teaching topics, arts, humanities, social sciences and counselling, and also discuss adult education and co-operative issues.
 The Forums take place on the second Thursday of the month.
 You can find our up-coming forums here.

 Leicester Vaughan College Teaching Staff

 Our tutors have substantial experience in teaching adult learners.
 This means they are sensitive to the particular needs of adult learners and many have been mature students themselves.
 At the same time, our tutors are also experts in their subject areas.
-More information about our staff can be found here.
+Click here for more information about our staff.

 We want to ensure that our courses reflect the needs of local and regional communities.
-Our HE counselling programme will be particularly important for counselling providers within the City and the region, as students will be expected to gain experience of counselling through placements with these organisations.
+Our Higher Education (HE) counselling programme will be particularly important for counselling providers within the City and the region, as students will be expected to gain experience of counselling through placements with these organisations.

 Leicester Vaughan College advocates secure working conditions and equitable pay for staff.
 It is structured to encourage co-operation among, and between staff, students and members of the Society in the development the College.
 It operates on the principle that fair and supportive treatment of staff will also enhance the student experience.